BV-BRC/BV-BRC-Docs/docroot/tutorial/taxonomic_classification/taxonomic_classification.md

 4\.
 This will auto-fill the name of the document into the text box as seen below.
 ![Figure 20](./images/single_read_autofill.png "Figure 20")

 5\.
+The SAMPLE IDENTIFER Field will auto populate with the file name.
+Edit the field by clicking into the text box.
+The text entered to this text box will be used throughout the output files for the service.
+This documentation refers to this field as a sample id.

+6\.
 To finish the upload, click on the icon of an arrow within a circle.
 This will move your file into the Selected libraries box.
 ![Figure 21](./images/single_read_selected_libaries.png "Figure 21")

 ## IV.
 Submitting reads that are present at the Sequence Read Archive (SRA)